Fears For Missing Pregnant Woman #LauraWallen, Teacher Fails To Arrive On 1st Day Of School, Car Later Located

 — Kristin Wright (@kwrightnbc4) September 8, 2017

-While neighbors have reported seeing investigators searching through dumpsters and canvassing the Olney neighborhood with flyers bearing Wallen’s photograph, police have so far refused to release any details of their investigation in Wallen’s disappearance, or whether they believe the pregnant woman may have met with foul play.
+While neighbors have reported seeing investigators searching through dumpsters and canvassing the Olney neighborhood with flyers bearing Wallen’s photograph, police have so far refused to release any details of their investigation into Wallen’s disappearance, or whether they believe the pregnant woman may have met with foul play.

-The following video news report by WBAL TV in Baltimore contains further details on the Laura Walden disappearance and investigation.
+The following video news report by WBAL in Baltimore contains further details on the Laura Walden disappearance and investigation.

 #WJZ Exclusive Video: Pregnant teacher Laura Wallen’s SUV found but police say she’s still missing @cbsbaltimore pic.twitter.com/ObxJcynCV1